remya77/dockerize-todo-app/README.md

 1. To stop a running container: `sudo docker stop frontend-container`

 1. Go to `localhost:3000` in the browser.
 The good new is that our containers are working, however, you will probably see an error.
-That's because the Dockerized Express backend is having difficutly communicating with the Dockerized Postgres database (this has to do with how Docker handles `localhost`).
+That's because the Dockerized Express backend is having difficulty communicating with the Dockerized Postgres database (this has to do with how Docker handles `localhost`).
 We will fix this next!

     ![](./assets/react-error.png)